ropolomx/amr_one_health_2021/README.md

 # Bioinformatics for AMR Research

-## Part of the One Health Summer Institute's Introduction to Bioinformatics Workshops
+## A workshop for the [One Health Summer Institute's](https://research.ucalgary.ca/one-health/training/one-health-summer-institute) Introduction to Bioinformatics Workshops

 ## Goals of the workshop